-Each time you get paid, you save part of your salary into your pension pot.\ On top of this, your employer also makes a contribution.
+Each time you get paid, you save part of your salary into your pension pot.\ On top of this, BA also makes a contribution.
 When it comes to your own contribution it is taken from your salary before you pay tax, so you're saving money - this saving is called tax relief.
-As your employer runs a salary exchange arrangement you'll get even more, in the form of National Insurance savings.
-Contact your employer for more information.
+As BA runs a salary exchange arrangement you'll get even more, in the form of National Insurance savings.
+Contact BA for more information.
 All of this makes up the total amount going into your pension pot each month.
-Your employer can provide details of the contribution rates.
+Details of the contribution rates can be found on page 14.

 \Depending on your personal circumstances, this may not apply to you.
-Please check with your employer if you're unsure.
+Please check with BA if you're unsure.